dimartarmizi/map-to-poster/README.md

 2. **Synchronized Viewports**: The Leaflet and MapLibre viewports are bidirectionally synced, ensuring consistency regardless of which interface is being manipulated.
 3. **Draggable Overlay**: The city-label overlay is positioned with CSS `left`/`top` percentages and `translate(-50%, -50%)`.
 During drag and on every style update, the overlay's rendered `offsetWidth`/`offsetHeight` are read and used to clamp its position so it never bleeds outside the poster edges — providing a symmetric 8 px minimum gap on all four sides regardless of city name length.
 4. **Capture Logic**: High-fidelity exports are achieved by scaling the map containers to the target resolution before rendering with `html2canvas` or internal GL buffers.
 The `onclone` callback replicates all live-preview styles — including overlay position clamping, vignette type, and field visibility — into the cloned document before capture.

+Inspired by [originalankur/maptoposter](https://github.com/originalankur/maptoposter).
+This project is an independent implementation built with a different stack and architecture.

 ## 📧 Contact